mauricechiodo/eim-case-studies/course/finance/Black-Scholes/3Formula/index.md

 $$ \frac{\partial y}{\partial \eta} - \frac{\partial^2 y}{\partial \xi^2} = 0 ~. $$

 We can now identify this as a diffusion equation.
-In order to solve it we must consider what type of options in particular we are trying to price, so that we can establish boundary conditions:
+In order to solve it, we must consider what type of options in particular we are trying to price, so that we can establish boundary conditions:

 To start with, suppose we have a European call option $V$, with strike price $c$ and which matures at time $T$.
 At maturity, this option has payout